Rohan3122k/Rohan3122k/README.md

 ### Hi there, it's Stanley 👋

 I am an UK-based data consultant whose role oscillates between that of a data analyst and a data engineer.
 I specialize in delivering high-quality data projects to the companies I serve.
-As I enter my second year in this field, I have demonstrated a strong ability to learn and have received numerous positive feedback from both my company and clients.
+I have demonstrated a strong ability to learn and have received numerous positive feedback from both my company and clients.
 I am committed to continuous learning and staying updated with the latest developments in the dynamic world of data technology.

 - 🔭 I’m currently sharpening my skill on data analystics and enginneering
 - 🌱 I’m currently learning airflow